Original and reproduced drugs: what do the clinician need to know?

 Place of publication:

-Keywords: original and reproduced drugs, generics, ethylmethylhydroxypyridine succinate, Mexidol.
+Key words: original and generic drugs, generics, ethylmethylhydroxypyridine succinate, Mexidol.

 Actual